rushindrasinha/project03/readme.md

-# This is the Beginning.
+# This is the initial readme for Project 3.
+The group members are Rushindra, Gobind, and Russ.
+The GitHub addresses are included at the bottom of the page.
 ---
 ### Description